enketo/enketo-core/README.md

 We have to admit we do not test on all of these, but are committed to fixing browser-specific bugs that are reported for these browsers.
 Naturally, older browsers versions will often work as well - they are just not officially supported.

-#### Enabling support for Internet Explorer 11
+#### Internet Explorer 11

-You can enable support for Internet Explorer 11 by:
+Internet Explorer 11 is not supported and not tested.
+Until we completely let go of this ancient browser some time in 2019, you may have some success with running Enketo Core-powered forms in IE11 by:

 1. Importing the `_iefix.scss` files in the theme entry files.
 These are commented out in the default CSS builds for the 3 themes.
 2. Including polyfills using a script tag with the `nomodule` attribute (which will prevent loading this file on modern browsers).
-See [/build/index.html](./build/index.html) for an example using a polyfill service + additional polyfill file(s) that is regularly tested.
+See [/build/index.html](./build/index.html) for an example using a polyfill service + additional polyfill file(s) that is tested occasionally.
-3. Optionally, require [/src/js/workarounds-ie11.js](./src/js/workarounds-ie11.js) in your applications's JS entry point if the (numbered) features in that file are important.
+3. Creating a special IE11 build (using Babel) that transpiles Enketo Core's modern syntax to old syntax and (optionally) includes [js/src/workarounds-ie11.js](./sjs/src/workarounds-ie11).
+See the `compile-ie11` build task in the Gruntfile for an example.

-**Heads up!
-In the near future, you will also have to create a special JS build for IE11 using Babel.**
+4. Use loading tricks to avoid loading the IE11 build in modern browsers and avoid executing the modern build in IE11.
+See [build/index.html](./build.index.html) for a possible approach.

-Note that forms will load extremely slowly in IE11 compared to modern browsers.
-This performance gap will become wider and wider as we move to modern JS syntax (Enketo on IE11 will become _slower_, whilst on modern browsers it will become _faster_).
+Note that as we convert more and more code to modern syntax forms on IE11 will become progressively _slower_.
+For any issues specific to IE11, we encourage you to create a PR.
+We likely will not prioritize IE11 issues, even if we have funding, because of the psychological distress caused by working on such an old browser.

 ### Global Configuration

-Global configuration (per app) is done in [config.json](./config.json) which is meant to be overriden by a config file in your own application (e.g. by using aliasify).
+Global configuration (per app) is done in [config.json](./config.json) which is meant to be overridden by a config file in your own application (e.g. by using rollup).

 #### maps
 The `maps` configuration can include an array of Mapbox TileJSON objects (or a subset of these with at least a `name`,  `tiles` (array) and an `attribution` property, and optionally `maxzoom` and `minzoom`).
 You can also mix and match Google Maps layers.
 Below is an example of a mix of two map layers provided by OSM (in TileJSON format) and Google maps.